Bobby Fischer: Entry into World Championship cycle

-In 1970 and 1971, Fischer "dominated his contemporaries to an extent never seen before or since".
+Ed Edmondson, executive director of the US Chess Federation, tried to persuade Fischer to change his mind, but to no avail.
+At the start of 1970 Fischer was ineligible to play in the upcoming Palma de Mallorca Interzonal.

 Before the Interzonal, in March and April 1970, the world's best players competed in the USSR vs. Rest of the World match in Belgrade, Yugoslavia, often referred to as "the Match of the Century".
 There was much surprise when Fischer decided to participate.